argentlabs/dappland/README.md

 2. Please optimise your images using tinypng.com – JPGs are best for photos and PNGs for graphics.
 Or you can convert to WebP.
 3. Fork this repo and create a new folder with your dapp name under `/public/dapps/`
 4. Add your optimised images to the folder
-5. Copy `dapp_data_example.json`, rename it with your dapp's name in lowercase and move it to `/data`
+5. Copy `dapp_data_example.json`, rename it with your dapp's name in lowercase, and move it to `/data`
 6. Fill out the fields in the json file with your dapp's data
 7. Ensure the json points to your images, i.e.